 With all the talk right now being how hot the real estate market is throughout the Sarasota Florida area one can begin to wonder, when is the right time to buy a mobile home in Sarasota?

-This question gets brought up on a regular basis and we, here at The Mobile Home Dealer, feel we have a good idea on how to answer this commonly asked question.
+This question gets brought up on a regular basis and we, here at The Mobile Home Dealer, feel we have a good idea of how to answer this commonly asked question.

 The difference here, although it seems small, is actually a huge determining factor on when and why one would look to buy a mobile home.

-When buying personal property, such as a mobile home in a mobile home park with lot rent, then these homes are not subjected to ups and downs of the real estate market nearly as much as the resident owned properties.
-The reason for this is that a mobile home on leased land is not required to have the purchase price recorded with anyone or any where which makes pulling sales comps nearly impossible.
+When buying personal property, such as a mobile home in a mobile home park with lot rent, then these homes are not subjected to the ups and downs of the real estate market nearly as much as the resident-owned properties.
+The reason for this is that a mobile home on leased land is not required to have the purchase price recorded with anyone or anywhere which makes pulling sales comps nearly impossible.

-If you are looking to buy a mobile home at the high time of a real estate market then the Buyer may want to entertain buying a in a land leased mobile home park as the prices stay pretty much the same year in and year out.
-However, in a down real estate market there are plenty of deals to be had in a resident owned community as well.
+If you are looking to buy a mobile home at the high time of a real estate market then the Buyer may want to entertain buying in a land-leased mobile home park as the prices stay pretty much the same year in and year out.
+However, in a down real estate market, there are plenty of deals to be had in a resident-owned community as well.

 With all of this understood, the main question each Buyer needs to answer is, when are you ready to start living your Florida dream?